eliasbenb/RARAR.py/README.md

 positional arguments:
   {list,extract}  Command to execute
-    list          List contents of a RAR archive extract       Extract a file from a RAR archive
+    list          List contents of a RAR archive extract       Extract files from a RAR archive

 options:
   -h, --help      show this help message and exit